Back To Top

 News

-European Foundry Industry Sentiment Indicator (FISI) marks an increase in February 2025
+European Foundry Industry Sentiment Indicator (FISI) improved in May 2025

 Purchasing Managers' Index (PMI) in the Euro area is an indicator of the economic health of the manufacturing sector.
 It is based on such indicators as: new orders, inventory levels, production, supplier deliveries and the employment environment.

 The FISI – European Foundry Industry Sentiment Indicator – is the earliest available composite indicator providing information on the European foundry industry performance.
-It is published by CAEF the European Foundry Association every month and is based on survey responses of the European foundry industry.
-The CAEF members are asked to give their assessment of the current business situation in the foundry sector and their expectations for the next six months.
+It is published by EFF every month and is based on survey responses of the European foundry industry.
+The EFF members are asked to give their assessment of the current business situation in the foundry sector and their expectations for the next six months.

 The BCI – Business Climate Indicator – is an indicator published by the European Commission.
 The BCI evaluates development conditions of the manufacturing sector in the euro area every month and uses five balances of opinion from industry survey: production trends, order books, export order books, stocks and production expectations.